 While struggling with unflagging good humor to save her own life, Nina Hyde reached out to educate and inform others.
 She fervently believed in the benefits of early detection and in research as the vehicle that would eventually provide a cure for breast cancer.

-Nina Hyde did not live to see a cure, but she did rejoice in the establishment of the Nina Hyde Center for Breast Cancer Research, here at the Lombardi Cancer Center, founded by her long-time friends Ralph Lauren and Katharine Graham of The Washington Post.
+Nina Hyde did not live to see a cure, but she did rejoice in the establishment of the Nina Hyde Center for Breast Cancer Research, here at the Georgetown Lombardi Cancer Center.